Dystortedd/Ult-Effects/README.md

 > <br/>`[Pack Name]\assets\minecraft\shaders\include\config\text_shaders_config.glsl`

 To create an effect, add the code below. the (255, 0, 255) represents the color, e.g. `#FF00FF` in this case.
-The function inside is going to tell the ressource pack what effect you want to give the specific color.<br/>
+The function inside is going to tell the ressource pack what effect you want to give the specific color.

 > [!TIP]
 > A complete list of effects is available here:
 > <br/>`[Pack Name]\assets\minecraft\shaders\include\effect\text_shaders.glsl`
+> <br/>Command Example: '/title @a actionbar {"text":"Oh Wow, Rainbows !","color":"#ff00ff"}'

 ```
 TEXT_EFFECT(255, 0, 255) {
 	rainbow(-1.0);
 }
 ```
-<br/>Command Example: '/title @a actionbar {"text":"Oh Wow, Rainbows !","color":"#ff00ff"}'

 > [!WARNING]